gutlessCGH/XXVlc/README.md

 - Titles scroll across full width

 Minimal Player:
-- Resizable video player window with 14 pixel top & bottom bars
+- Resizable video player window with 14 pixel wide top & bottom bars
-- Additional blackout mode darkens buttons/sliders (still highlight on hover)
+- Additional blackout mode darkens the buttons/sliders (they still highlight on hover)

 Known issues:
 - Fullscreen controller won't show up immediately after applying the skin.
 Close VLC and reopen to fix.
 - Right clicking on a pinned window that is playing video will result in the menu being hidden under the player.
-- Dragging & right clicking will not work on areas around the title text, timers, and buttons.
+- Dragging & right clicking will not work on the title text, timers, and videos.
 Grab the top bar, bottom corners, or cover art to drag.
+- Players can only be expanded down and to the left, a core weakness of VLC skins.
 - Title font has a limited character set.

+Installation:
+- Place .vlt file in \Program Files\VideoLAN\VLC\skins
+- Open VLC preferences, In the "Interface Menu" select "Use custom skin", and choose the .vlt file

 Text is too small/large?
 - Extract theme with 7zip